MyPriority Short-term plans

 With a MyPriority Individual and family plan, you'll get low prescription copays on Tier 1 generic drugs and have access to a program that automatically helps members save money at in-network pharmacies.

-With a MyPriority Individual and family plan, you can only enroll during Open Enrollment Period (OEP), which takes place from Nov.
+With a MyPriority Individual and family plan, you can enroll during Open Enrollment Period (OEP), which takes place from Nov.
 1 to Jan.
 15 each year.
 You may be able to enroll outside OEP if you have a qualifying life event; this would make you eligible for a Special Enrollment Period (SEP).

 No. Short-term insurance plans are not required to comply with certain federal market requirements for health insurance, principally those contained in the Affordable Care Act (ACA), and it's not considered Minimum Essential Coverage (MEC).